 I'm going to bet you feel the same way under your mask.
-2020 hasn't been easy.
-At the start of the year, the possibilities were exciting, then the pandemic's darkest months prevailed, and now the aftershock of an economic crisis.
+2020 - 2021 hasn't been easy.
+Pre-pandemic, the possibilities were exciting, then the darkest months prevailed, and now the aftershock of an economic crisis.
 No one could have scripted what we've been through.
-But here we are, and it's time to start thinking about 2021.
+But here we are, and it's time to start thinking about 2022.

 This unprecedented year and the uncertainties that lie ahead are forcing marketers to reset their strategies, budget, and agency partners to adjust to the new post-covid market conditions.
 Changes to agency rosters started at the onset of the pandemic out of panic and the economic crisis.
 As we advance, marketers will be on the lookout for less expensive resources, new ways of thinking or doing, fresh ideas, and insights around the evolving consumer.
 In 2021, neither agency nor the marketer wants to waste time preparing.
 Agencies have to make the process better, faster, easier, and more successful.
 2021 seems like the ideal time as we all reconsider what is important and what is a waste of time.